muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 - Relational: Tuple Array, Relation, Tuple Bag
 - Symbolic: Unit, Measure
 - Generic: Capsule, Excuse, Ignorance
-- Source Code: Nesting, Heading, Renaming
+- Source Code: Nesting, Heading, Renaming, Entity

 This document avoids defining any relationship between these types, and officially leaves it up to each external data model used with MUON to